sven-hash/docs/content/run-nym-nodes/mixnodes.md

 | `/verloc`      | Returns the verloc information of your node, which is updated every 12 hours.                                                                                                                    | `curl <YOUR_NODE_IP>:8000/verloc`                                                                                                     |

-There serveral metrics of interest returned by `/report` regarding your mixnode's uptime and package-mixing capabilities:
+There several metrics of interest returned by `/report` regarding your mixnode's uptime and package-mixing capabilities:

 - `mostRecentIPV4`: returns a `bool` for whether the most recent IPv4 connectivity test was successful.
 - `last5MinutesIPV4`: returns IPv4 connectivity as a percentage over the last five minutes.